This past Sunday I ran in my very first half marathon!

-I held back tears as I pictured my proud husband, with the big Canon camera, waiting for me.
-I held back tears, thinking about my daughters, and how although they may not be able to understand why I would even want to run so far, I knew that I was leading by example to them, that you can truly do the things you set your mind to.
+I held back tears as I pictured my proud husband, with the big Canon camera waiting for me.
+I held back tears thinking about my daughters, and how although they may not be able to understand why I would even want to run so far, I knew that I was leading by example to them.

 My girlfriend and I grabbed one another’s sweaty, shaky hands, immediately upon seeing the finish line.
-We lifted our hands up and sprinted with one another across that line.
+We lifted our hands up and sprinted with one another across the finish line.

-After we crossed, my heart was racing, I was a sweaty mess, and my body felt shaky and heavy.
+After we crossed the finish line my heart was racing.
+I was a sweaty mess, and my body felt shaky and heavy.

 But my heart… my heart felt full.

 In essence, not one part of running and training for the half marathon had anything to do with my exterior.

 It wasn’t a mission to lose weight, tone my body, or get sculpted abs.

 It was about setting a goal and accomplishing it.

 It was about doing something I thought I could never do.